missinglinkelectronics/psmake/README.md

 order to write build information to the target filesystem on `/etc/build`:

     INHERIT += "image-buildinfo"
-    IMAGE_BUILDINFO_VARS_append = " DATETIME TOPDIR"
+    IMAGE_BUILDINFO_VARS_append = " DATETIME"

 `/etc/build` contains the build configuration as defined by the list of BitBake variables in `IMAGE_BUILINFO_VARS` and the Git revisions (branch/tag, commit ID and dirty flag) of all Yocto layers.

-Appending variables to `IMAGE_BUILDINFO_VARS` is optional; however the build time `DATETIME` and the build directory `TOPDIR` are recommended.
+Appending variables to `IMAGE_BUILDINFO_VARS` is optional; however the build time `DATETIME` is recommended.
 A list of common variables can be found in the [Variables Glossary of the Yocto Reference Manual](https://docs.yoctoproject.org/ref-manual/variables.html).